 First-Year Undergraduates On-Campus Housing

-Program Houses: Program Houses are themed residence halls celebrating a special interest or cultural background.
-These communities are open to first-year, transfer, and upperlevel men and women.
+Program Houses: Program Houses are themed communities based on shared identities and interests or cultural backgrounds.
+These communities are open to first-year, transfer, and upper-level men and women.

 - Ecology House

 - Just About Music (JAM)

 - Latino Living Center (LLC)

 - Ujamaa Residential College

 Cornell's first-year residence halls are friendly and supportive communities where residents live, learn, socialize, and study together.
 All are coed with the exception of Toni Morrison Hall for first-year female-identified students.

 Balch Hall (Balch Hall is closed for renovations and will not be available for academic year 2022-2023.
 A first-year female-only community will be provided in Barbara McClintock Hall.)